Bỏ qua đến nội dung

 1. Repeat for the other 3 tires (front_right, rear_left, rear_right)

-Automation 2: Remind to Charge When You Get Home
+Automation 2: Charging Reminder When You Arrive Home

-Automatically remind you to plug in the charger if the battery is below 30% when you arrive home.
+Automatically remind you to plug in the charger if the battery is below 30% when you get home.

 Trigger: